Short Sale Hardship Letters and Affidavits

 How to Write a Hardship Letter

-Often, people don't spend much time thinking about their hardship letter or simply copy a sample letter from the Internet.
-It's okay to use a template to help you get started, but you should include some personal information that's relevant to your situation.
+Often, people don't spend much time thinking about their hardship letter or copy a sample letter from the internet.
+It's okay to use a template to help you get started, but you should include some personal information relevant to your situation.
 Loan servicers have to review thousands of these letters, and the ones that aren't genuine are easily spotted.

 Here's what your letter should generally include: